IETF Contributions

 RFC 5877 This Informational RFC specifies the MIME media type used to carry a single attribute certificate.
 Attribute certificates are discussed in RFC 5755.

-RFC 5914 This document describes a structure for representing trust anchor information.
+RFC 5914 This Standards Track RFC specifies a structure for representing trust anchor information.
 A trust anchor is an authoritative entity represented via a public key and associated data.
 The public key is used to verify digital signatures and the associated data is used to constrain the types of information or actions for which the trust anchor is authoritative.
 The structures defined in this document are intended to satisfy the format-related requirements defined in Trust Anchor Management Requirements and for use within the context of the Trust Anchor Management Protocol (TAMP).

 IPsec